SNIPS.PLAINTEXT.DEV

 2024-12-12 - Creating Random Strings in Elixir

-A simple way to create a random string in Elixir:
+To create a random string in Elixir:

 Enum.take_random(~c"abcdefghijklmnopqrstuvwxyz", 4) |> to_string